MerginMaps/docs/src/manage/dashboard.md

 ![profile switch](./mergin-switch-profile.png)

 You can access your account details in the **Settings** section under **Profile**.
 Here you can change your password, verify your email or close your account.
-In **Edit profile**, you can also enter your name and turn on/off email notifications.
+Use **Edit profile** to enter your name or turn on/off email notifications.

 You will also see the list of organisations you belong to and pending invitations to join an organisation.